giellalt/lang-smj/verbs-affixes-fst-src.md

+ LEXICON BADASS_TV  NEW badly assimilated two syllable transitive loan verbs.
+Makes nouns via -ár derivation.
+All passives.
+Err/orth taged in stem file

+ LEXICON BADASS_IV   NEW badly assimilated two syllable intransitive loan verbs.
+Makes nouns via -ár derivation.
+Only Sg3 passiv.
+Err/orth taged in stem file.

  LEXICON ABBONERE_TV   Transitive loan words with more than two syllables with -rit endings.
 Duvvat passives.
 Does not make nouns via -ár derivation.
 Only the two last syllables are assimilated to sami.
 LONG -e is assimilated in different ways in Norway and Sweden: In Norway, it becomes -ie, and in Sweden -e.

  LEXICON BRILJERE_IV   Intransitive loan words with more than two syllables with -rit endings.
 Does not make nouns via -ár derivation.
 Only the two last syllables are assimilated to sami.
 Long -e is assimilated in different ways in dialects in Norway and Sweden: In Norway it often becomes -ie, while in Sweden itºs usually -e.

- LEXICON BADASS_TV  NEW badly assimilated two syllable transitive loan verbs.
-Makes nouns via -ár derivation.
-All passives.
-Err/Lex-taged.

- LEXICON BADASS_IV   NEW badly assimilated two syllable intransitive loan verbs.
-Makes nouns via -ár derivation.
-Only Sg3 passiv.
-Err/Lex-taged.